jomonylw/jomonylw.github.io/content/posts/1728914740948/index.en.md

 ---
-title: Just Keep Buying：Book Notes
+title: "Just Keep Buying: Book Notes"
 date: 2024-10-14
-description: This book answers the most common questions in the field of personal finance and investing.
-From saving to investing, it provides practical tips to teach you how to increase your income, invest in income-producing assets, manage your finances more wisely, and live a richer life.
+description: "This book answers the most common questions in the field of personal finance and investing.
+From saving to investing, it provides practical tips to teach you how to increase your income, invest in income-producing assets, manage your finances more wisely, and live a richer life."
 tags: ["Finance", "Investing", "Personal Finance", "Wealth Building", "Wealth", "Saving", "book"]
 RelPermalink: "/en/posts/1728914740948/"
 series: ["Books"]